The Multivariate Herglotz-Nevanlinna Class: Superresolution

 They have prescribed affine Taylor polynomials $z_1$, respectively $\frac{z_1 + z_2}{2}$ and for $\lambda \in [0, 1/4]$ they satisfy $\| f_\lambda \|_{\infty, \mathbb{B}_2} = 1, \ \| g_\lambda \|_{\infty, \D^2} = 1.$ The family $\{f_\lambda\}$ appeared in \cite{Dautov-Khud}.
 A Cayley transform carries over the second counter-example to the Herglotz-Nevanlinna class on $\D^2$.

 In spite of relentless attempts aimed at understanding and classifying unique solutions to the finite point Hermite bounded holomorphic interpolation in classical domains, only very particular low degree rational functions were identified, see for instance \cite{Agler-McCarthy, Kosinski-Zwonek}.
-By Hermite interpolation we mean finitely many points with prescribed finite order jets.
+By Hermite interpolation we mean finitely many points with prescribed finite order jets (which means Taylor polynomials of prescribed degrees around those points).
 It is clear from the cited works that invariant metrics and the explicit description of holomorphic automorphisms of the respective domains enter into discussion.
-One step further, we may ask the natural question: {\it is there a superresolution estimate in a neighborhood of each of these special uniquely determined finite interpolation data solutions?}
+One step further, we may ask the natural question: {\it is there a superresolution estimate in a neighbourhood of each of these special uniquely determined finite interpolation data solutions?}